erickCantu/erickCantu.github.io/_posts/2023-06-26-Fedora-Setup-V4.md

    wsl --set-default-version 2
    ```

    If errors arise, consult google or youtube to find how to setup WSL 2 in windows.
 Just search for *How to setup WSL2*.
-As an alternative you can read [Install WSL | Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/install).
+As an alternative you can read [Install WSL \| Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/install).

-3. Download the latestest Fedora Container Base build from [Koji Fedora](https://koji.fedoraproject.org/koji/packageinfo?packageID=26387) eg. [Fedora-Container-Base-38-20230619.0 | Build Info | koji](https://koji.fedoraproject.org/koji/buildinfo?buildID=2217818).
+3. Download the latestest Fedora Container Base build from [Koji Fedora](https://koji.fedoraproject.org/koji/packageinfo?packageID=26387) eg. [Fedora-Container-Base-38-20230619.0](https://koji.fedoraproject.org/koji/buildinfo?buildID=2217818).
 Be sure that the State has a green check mark and not a yellow *X* or red *-*.
 As this mean that the build was either canlleded or failed.
 Download the [Fedora-Container-Base-38-20230619.0.x86_64.tar.xz](https://kojipkgs.fedoraproject.org//packages/Fedora-Container-Base/38/20230619.0/images/Fedora-Container-Base-38-20230619.0.x86_64.tar.xz) file and extract it, eg. WinRar.
 The content from the folder with the HEX name should containt the layer.tar file.
 This is the required file to install Fedora.

 4. Create a folder where Fedora will be installed. eg: C:\Users\User\AppData\Local\WSL2\Fedora38